ayetahscomet/quant-strat-lab/news_briefings/daily_news_briefings.md

 -   Newly Appointed, Javier Milei's electoral win began a run on ARS, which threatened to wipe out the country's foreign currency reserves; This only adds to a strong year for EM investor's amidst dollar weakness
 -   The US bailout, boosted the prices of ARG's Dollar bond (maturing 2038), forcing yields down, due to the percieved reduced risk premium; The US offering was a backstop contingency plan providing a secondary source of funds
 -   Investors are computing the likeihood of Milei's government even being able to source dollars to rebuild its foreign currency reserves, while keeping the peso's value within a trading band; Many investors believe the band is keeping ARS overvalued, making it harder for the government to strengthen reserves
--   2025 is shaping to be the
+-   2025 is shaping to be the strongest year for EM funds post 2017; strengthening EM currencies have helped ZAR, NGN, MXN keep inflation down while cutting interest rates

 ---

 ### Date:       22-Nov-2025